mtsoares/kubernetes-lab/Lab04/README.md

 # Lab 04

-On this lab, we will work with data persistence on the Wordpress Pod created on Lab 02.
+In this lab, we will work with data persistence on the Wordpress Pod we have created in Lab 02.

-## Create a Persistent Volume Claim
+## Creating a Persistent Volume Claim

-Make sure the wordpress-apps namespace is being used:
+Make sure you are using the wordpress-apps namespace:

 ```bash
 kubectl config set-context --current --namespace=wordpress-apps